gu-app-club/lets-learn-jobs/README.md

 1. Get a team.
 Other people will keep you motivated as long as you keep them motivated.
 It basically creates social pressure to continue.
 2. Build a game, an app, or a web app.
 There are sooooooooo many tutorials, docs and libraries in almost every language for these, so it's crazy easy to get into.
 3. Find a tutorial to simply get something on your screen.
 4. Set a very small goal for yourself, for example: "Move a block on the screen with the arrow keys", or "connect to a database".
+From here, you can incrementally build out a larger project, but small goals make it achievable.

 ---